wswager/san_bay_tel/README.md

 For each model, a confusion matrix is being created, visually representing the dispersal of True Positives, True Negatives, False Positives, and False Negatives.

-San Bay Tel has requested a model predicting the liklihood of churn.
+San Bay Tel has requested a model predicting the likelihood of churn.
 Therefore, for the purposes of the this project the highest valued metrics will be Precision and Accuracy.
 ***
 ## Logistic Regression Evaluation
 ![logistic_regression.png](https://github.com/wswager/san_bay_tel/blob/main/images/confusion_matrix/logistic_regression.png)